ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ![Boltico](/wiki/shared/news/2026-07-20-osucatch-world-cup-2026-concludes/Boltico-interview.png)

-Boltico, Peru's #1 osu!catch player and an osu!catch expert for over 10 years, made their catch World Cup staff debut this year.
+Boltico, Peru's #1 osu!catch player and an osu!catch expert for over 10 years, made their osu!catch World Cup staff debut this year.
 Throughout the tournament, he stood out as one of the most active staff members, contributing extensively behind the scenes.

 <div class="news-chat-quote__text-container">